Art and Culture Día de los Muertos: Factors and Multiples

 Part of the Mathematics Readers series

-People are constantly striving to break world records, even silly ones.
-Students will practice measuring time while reading about the world's strangest races.
-This book seamlessly integrates the teaching of math and reading and uses real-world examples to teach math concepts like time and data measurement.
-The challenging practice problems, graphs, and sidebars provide many opportunities for students to practice their developing math skills and apply what they've learned to their daily lives.
-Text features include captions, a glossary, an index, and a table of contents to increase students' vocabulary and literacy skills and their interaction with the text.
-Math Talk poses problems for further thinking, requiring students to use their higher-order thinking skills.
+Students will develop their math skills while engaged in reading about the construction of the Eiffel Tower.
+This book seamlessly integrates the teaching of math and reading and uses real-world examples to teach math skills like converting units of measurement.
+Text features include a glossary, an index, captions, and a table of contents to increase students' vocabulary and reading comprehension skills as they interact with the text.
+The rigorous practice problems, math charts, and sidebars provide many opportunities for students to practice their developing math skills and apply what they've learned to their everyday lives.
+Math Talk provides an in-depth opportunity for further thinking, challenging students to use their higher-order thinking skills.

 Part of the Mathematics Readers series